 Why Breakfast Matters for Energy Levels

 After a night of rest, your body has been fasting for several hours.
 Breakfast is your opportunity to break that fast and replenish your energy stores.
 Eating in the morning helps jumpstart your metabolism—the process your body uses to convert food into energy.
+This steady rise in energy is especially valuable if you’re working on how to motivate yourself to workout in the morning, because a properly fueled body feels more alert, more capable, and less weighed down by early-day fatigue.

 A well-balanced breakfast also works in harmony with your body’s natural hormonal cycles.
 It helps stabilize your blood sugar and supports your body’s cortisol awakening response (CAR), the natural rise in cortisol that helps you feel awake and alert in the morning.